rowanc1/coda/README.rst

 Notes
 -----
-coda must be run from within the same directory as the .bumpversion.cfg file.
+- coda must be run from within the same directory as the .bumpversion.cfg file.
-Also, coda passes the :code:`--commit` tag to bumpversion, so if you are within a git or Mercurial project the new version number will be automatically committed (with git, this can be undone using :code:`git reset HEAD~1`).
+- coda passes the :code:`--commit` tag to bumpversion, so if you are within a git or Mercurial project the new version number will be automatically committed (with git, this can be undone using :code:`git reset HEAD~1`).
 Please ensure that you have committed all changes before using coda to bump the version.
+- coda passes the :code:`--tag` tag to bumpversion.
+This tags the commit with the version number locally.
+This tag will only be transfered to the remote server if it is explicitly pushed with :code:`git push origin --tags`

 The syntax chosen for beta version numbers follows recommendations from `PEP 440 <https://www.python.org/dev/peps/pep-0440/>`_.
 This syntax is compatible with the PyPI pre-release support (i.e. :code:`pip install --pre mypackage`).
 However, like bumpversion, coda just acts on text files; it's not specific to any programming language.

-Finally, keep in mind coda is a very simple utility that simply increments and replaces version strings throughout your code.
-For effective version management and beta support, make sure to also write informative release notes, tag releases with the version number, and ensure the new version is sufficiently tested and correctly deployed.

 Bugs
 ====